 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):

-- 2. RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: ☐ TNWs: linear feet width (ft), Or, 1 acres.
+Wetlands adjacent to TNWs: acres.
+2. RPWs that flow directly or indirectly into TNWs.
+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: .
+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:
+Provide rationale indicating that tributary flows seasonally: .